MichaelPaulukonis/tagspewer/README.md

 # tagspewer
 Spew text based on pos-tagged-templates and associated lexicon; includes tools for parsing text and generating templates and lexicon.

-Based on Darius Kazemi's [spewer](https://github.com/dariusk/spewer).
+Inspired by, and uses the default lexicon from, Darius Kazemi's [spewer](https://github.com/dariusk/spewer)

 # usage